-WordPress website development, maintenance and training.
-Development on hosted platforms such as Shopify, Wix and Squarespace.
+WordPress website design, maintenance and training.
+Plus, design on hosted platforms such as Shopify, Wix and Squarespace.
 Plus, a little SEO, too.

 Web Design & More

 - Hourly Technical Advice

 I’ve been developing WordPress websites since the first WordCamp back in 2006!
 Around 810 million websites use WordPress; which equals 43% of all websites!
 WordPress Content Management Software (CMS) offers beautiful designs, powerful features, and the freedom to build anything you want.
 As they say, WordPress is both free and priceless at the same time.

 While I started building HTML websites and still offer maintenance for those old sites, I can also create Wix and Squarespace hosted websites if this will serve your needs.
 The bottom line is that I’ve put in my 10,000 hours+ building various kinds of websites so you can be sure I can help you make the right choice for your business.